niaid/dsb/README.md

-package, to integrate with Scanpy, one would follow this normalization tutorial steps 1 and 2 to read raw 10X data and normalize with dsb, then the simplest option (since you are already in an R environment) is to use reticulate to create scanpy’s AnnData class from the raw RNA and dsb denoised and normalized protein values.
-You can import that into a python session or use in R. Anndata are not structured without different asssays for multimodal data and we therefore need to merge the RNA and protein data.
+package, to integrate with Scanpy, one would follow this normalization tutorial steps 1 and 2 to read raw 10X data and normalize with dsb, then the simplest option (since you are already in an R environment) is to use reticulate to create scanpy’s AnnData class from raw RNA and dsb denoised and normalized protein values.
+You can import that into a python session or use in R. Anndata are not structured with different asssays for multimodal data; we therefore need to merge the RNA and protein data.
 See the current [scanpy CITE-seq workflow](https://scanpy-tutorials.readthedocs.io/en/latest/cite-seq/pbmc5k.html)